Body Language in Interviews

 Get 2 points for A

 According to research at Harvard Business School striking a "power pose" (an expansive posture with open limbs rather than one with crossed arms and legs) raises testosterone levels by an average of 20% and lowers cortisol (the stress hormone) by a similar amount.
-THe posture above is one power position, as is standing with hands on hips with legs apart.
+The posture above is one power position, as is standing with hands on hips with legs apart.
 Smiling and sitting up straight can lead to positive feelings whereas sitting with hunched, bent shoulders and frowning can make you feel unhappy!
 Positive posture, like positive visualisation can inculcate positive thoughts leading to positive behaviours.

 5. Position B is called the "throne" position.
 It reinforces the interviewer's sense of control he/she can see everything that goes on in the room.
 Old fashioned managers often use this type of arrangement.
 Also the interviewee's chair is a long way from the desk increasing the formality.
 Position A with the desk touching the wall allows for a more informal and less dominating encounter.
 Sitting side on to the door allows for ease of approach.
 Sometimes the desk may be absent completely.
 Doctors and lecturers often use this arrangement.
 However be careful not to read too much into desk positions, the interviewer may have just borrowed the office for the interview and may not be able to influence the arrangement!